Summer Food Program

 There is no cost.
-All summer meals offered through the ISBE/USDA Summer Food Service Program sites are FREE to youth ages 18 and younger and to persons 18 - 23 who have a mental or physical disability.
-The program begins the first weekday after the last day of school for Chicago Public Schools and ends on the last day of summer before school begins in the fall.
-Food distribution is handled by CHA residents who are hired through the Transitional Jobs program, funded by CHA.
+All summer meals offered through the ISBE/USDA Summer Food Service Program sites are FREE to youth ages 18 and younger and to persons age 18 to 21 who have a mental or physical disability.
+The program begins Monday, June 16th 2014 ends on the last day of summer before school begins in the fall, August 29th 2014.
+Food distribution is handled by CHA residents who are hired as Nutrition Aides through the Transitional Jobs Program, funded by CHA.

 To find a Summer Meals site in your community, please visit www.SummerMealsIllinois.org, call the Illinois Hunger Coalition Hotline at (800) 359-2163, or text FoodIL to 877-877.